curi/fi/docs/pub-drafts/aus-constitution-contradiction.md

 Australia has had the same oath since independence in 1901.
 Thus every person who has taken the oath since 1901 has knowingly been allied to the King or Queen of a foreign power.

-Every sitting parliamentarian of Australia since 1901 has acknowledged an allegiance to said foreign power.
+Every sitting parliamentarian of Australia since 1901 has acknowledged an allegiance to said foreign power; as forbidden for parliamentarians by s44.
 Those people are therefore "incapable of being chosen or of sitting as a senator or a member of the House of Representatives".

-Therefore, no sitting member of parliament has ever done so legally.
+Therefore, no member of parliament has ever held office legally.

 ### Final notes